X-CASH-official/delegates-explorer/README.md

-### Installing Angular using NPM
+### Installing Packages Globally Using NPM

 Now you need to install Angular globally
 `npm install -g @angular/cli@latest`

+Then you need to install Uglifyjs globally
+`npm install -g uglify-js`

 ### Updating node_modules for X-CASH Proof of Stake - Delegates Website

-Now you need to install all of the dependicies for the website.
+Now you need to install all of the dependencies for the website.
 Navigate to the folder with the package.json file, and then run
 `npm update`